genixpro/kwola/docs/acceptance.md

 action and a two-step task where the terminal reward propagates into the first action's future map.
-Unit evidence must also cover exact masked Double-DQN targets, campaign-wide atomic coverage claims, instrumentation absence, independent two-stage exploration, replay coverage/shuffling/rank disjointness, fresh-global-batch gating and high-water persistence, bounded update counts, validity-preserving next-state crops, zero bootstrap for empty next-action masks, conservative-Q margin behavior, varied persistent crop augmentation, and strict checkpoint round trips.
+Unit evidence must also cover exact masked Double-DQN targets, campaign-wide atomic coverage claims, instrumentation absence, independent two-stage exploration, replay coverage/shuffling/rank disjointness, replay-credit accumulation/consumption and high-water persistence, scheduled update caps, validity-preserving next-state crops, zero bootstrap for empty next-action masks, mode-independent normalization, tiled inference, conservative-Q margin behavior, varied persistent crop augmentation, and strict checkpoint round trips.
 Training telemetry records the present, future, and conservative-Q losses, selected Q, bootstrap target, absolute TD error, and gradient norm.

 ## Schema-v2 measured results (2026-08-30)

-These measurements predate the fresh-trace replay budget described above.
+These measurements predate the replay-credit budget described above.
 The 600-iteration steps are retained as historical throughput evidence; they do not describe the current per-invocation training cadence and do not prove the new learning-hardening requirements.